apache/pdfbox/README.txt

 PDFBox also includes several command line utilities.
 PDFBox is published under the Apache License, Version 2.0.

-You need Java 5 (or higher) and Maven 2 <http://maven.apache.org/> to build PDFBox.
+You need Java 8 and Maven 3 <https://maven.apache.org/> to
+build PDFBox.
 The recommended build command is:

     mvn clean install